 L-Seven released one 7-inch EP, the only release on the Touch and Go – Special Forces imprint, in 1982.
 The side label was created as not to confuse the Touch and Go Records fanbase which has been heartily snapping up releases from the Michigan/Northern Ohio hardcore scene from bands such as The Fix, Necros, Negative Approach, and The Meatmen.

 Less than a year after the release of the EP, L-Seven called it quits in 1983.
-Callis believes the end stemmed from several factors including Clarke’s acrimony over Stolarchuck’s interest in spending more time around the hardcore scene as well as her expressed interest in a different creative direction.
+Callis believes the end stemmed from several factors including Clarke’s acrimony over Stolarchuk’s interest in spending more time around the hardcore scene as well as her expressed interest in a different creative direction.

 After L-Seven, Clarke started a band called The Trial and later moved out from behind the drum kit to become the frontman in the group Warrior Soul.
 Rice would form The Linkletters in Detroit before deciding to move California.
 While in California, around 1984, Rice auditioned for Public Image Limited and was considered for the group’s new touring/recording lineup.
 But, John Lydon scrapped the idea.
 Rice later formed a band called Sandy Duncan’s Eye while living in Los Angeles.
 Callis left music behind to focus on his career as an architect.
-A few years after L-Seven, using the name Larissa Strickland, Stolarchuck left behind the mic for a guitar and formed the band Laughing Hyaenas with John Brannon in 1985.
+A few years after L-Seven, using the name Larissa Strickland, Stolarchuk left the mic for a guitar and formed the band Laughing Hyaenas with John Brannon in 1985.
 Laughing Hyaenas put out several acclaimed albums on Touch and Go before calling it quits in 1995.
-Stolarchuck died in 2006.
+Stolarchuk died in 2006.
 Third Man Records reissued the Laughing Hyaenas catalog on vinyl in 2018.
 The Metro Times published an in-depth history of the band in December 2018.